Watts-Lab/task-mapping/tasks/Crisis Mapping.md

 When you start typing the symbols above, an automatic filtered list will appear.
 Selecting an item in this list will create a link in your chat message that users can click on to jump to the tweet or event.

 Type something in the chat.
 For example, to tell another user to look at the event you created, type “@myself can you take a look at event #1?”
 You are talking to yourself here, but you will be chatting with other users in the actual task.
 The project will run for one hour.
 You may quit the project at any time.
 If you perform no activity for several minutes, your session will be automatically idled.
 Your payment will be determined by how much time you personally spend working on the task, and also the overall performance of your team.
 Your team may be competing with other teams, and your team’s performance will be measured relative to either the best-performing team or other benchmarks.
 Your compensation will be calculated as: (minutes you worked)/60 × ($6 + your team bonus)

-Your team bonus will be calculated as: (Valid events your team correctly records)/(Highest number of valid events labeled by any team)
+Your team bonus will be calculated as: (Valid events your team correctly records)/(Highest number of valid events labeled by any team).
 If you work for the full one hour, your compensation will be no less than $6 and as much as $15, depending on your team’s performance.

 Your payment will be shown during the task in the highlighted region.
 If you quit early or are idle you will only by paid for the fraction of time you work.
 Thus, you should not just work hard yourself, but also help your team succeed.
 Sometimes, you may be on a team by yourself.
 In this case, you will be evaluated against others who are also working by themselves.

 Please read and acknowledge the terms of use for participating in this project.
-Click to view the terms of use. (text of Section ??)
+Click to view the terms of use.
 By clicking the checkbox below you confirm that you are at least 18 years of age, and that you understand what the project is about and how and why it is being done.
 Some tweets may contain descriptions or images of human or animal suffering, and may be disturbing to some users.
 If you know that you are adversely affected by this kind of content, feel free to exit the experiment.
 By checking the box, you also acknowledge that you accept this possibility through your participation in crisis mapping.
 (checkbox) I have read and acknowledged the terms of use.
 If you have any questions about this project, please contact Andrew Mao at [email].
 Click ’Finish’ below to join a team of other workers and start crisis mapping!